marctrem/usbarmory-wiki-fork/Genode-OS.md

 The Genode 'tz_vmm' scenario integrates a Secure Genode VMM and a sample Linux guest with initrd image.
 A tutorial on how to compile it, and bring it to a bootable microSD card, can be found [here](https://github.com/genodelabs/genode/blob/master/repos/os/run/tz_vmm.run).

 The Linux kernel requires minimal patching to be executed in the Normal world.
-The 'tz_vmm' scenario tutorial downloads a pre-built Linux images for that purpose, if you are interested in building a custom Linux guest a separate tutorial is [available](https://github.com/m-stein/genode_binaries/blob/master/tz_vmm/usb_armory/README).
+The 'tz_vmm' scenario tutorial downloads pre-built Linux images for that purpose, if you are interested in building a custom Linux guest a separate tutorial is [available](https://github.com/m-stein/genode_binaries/blob/master/tz_vmm/usb_armory/README).

 ### External documentation